Alpha Alpha Alpha (Tri-Alpha) - A National Honor Society For First-Generation College Students.

-Alpha Kappa Delta
+Alpha Kappa Delta - International Sociology Honor Society

-Beta Gamma Sigma
+Beta Gamma Sigma - International Honor Society

 Membership in Beta Gamma Sigma is the highest national recognition a student can receive in an undergraduate or master’s program in business or management accredited by AACSB International – The Association to Advance Collegiate Schools of Business.
-To be eligible for membership, a student must have earned a cumulative GPA of 3.5 (cumulative GPA of 3.75 for graduate students), rank in the upper 10 percent of the junior or senior class, or upper 20 percent of the graduating master’s class.
+Members must have earned a cumulative GPA of 3.5 (cumulative GPA of 3.75 for graduate students), rank in the upper 10 percent of the second-semester junior class, upper 10 percent of the senior class, or top 20 percent of the graduating master’s class.

-Chi Alpha Sigma
+Chi Alpha Sigma - Student-Athlete honor Society

 Bryant is one of only 60 institutions nationally to be recognized with a Chi Alpha Sigma chapter.
 Chi Alpha Sigma is the nation’s only student-athlete honor society.
 To be selected for induction, student-athletes must be juniors or seniors, hold at least a 3.4 overall GPA, earn a letter in their sports, and clearly exhibit strong personal character through a commitment to community service.